marcusjensen15/week1-react-code-review-v3/react-code-review-1/README.md

 The purpose of this application is to allow the owner/operator of a bar to understand which beers they have on tap, and which beer kegs are close to needing replacement.
 The user will be able to: Add a new beer to the tap list, edit a beer, deduct a pint from the pints remaining, and delete a beer from the database.

+The foundation of this application has been built, and styling has been applied along with some routing.
+Full CRUD functionality needs to be built.

 as of 2/14/2020, this application is hard coded and non responseve, but by the end of the month the user will have access to all of this functionality.

 ## Key Custom Component List